 Students who are absent from school / classes prior to an assessment task may gain an unfair advantage.
-If a student is absent the day before a task is due his reasons must be valid and justified.
-The College may ask for a medical certificate or other supporting documentation.
-If the student has no valid reason for his absence a zero mark will be awarded, however, the task still must be completed.
+If a student is absent the day before a task is due (or part thereof), an AIM Form must be submitted to provide valid justification for their absence.
+A medical certificate or other supporting documentation must be attached.
+If the student has no valid reason for his/her absence a zero mark will be awarded, however, the task must still be completed.